-My work, although mostly non-objective, is grounded in the material world, from landscapes to astronomical observations of objects, including those in the invisible range of the spectrum.
-I sometimes find representational paintings interesting and worthwhile to do.
+My work, although mostly non-objective, is grounded in the material world, from landscapes to astronomical objects, including those in the invisible range of the spectrum.
+I sometimes find representational paintings interesting to do.
+I don't, however, think of them as pictures, so much as aids to the viewer – with the images serving as the armature of the painting.

-The above image grew out of drawings of scrub oaks I made at the foot of Venado Peak, a 14,000-foot mountain north of Taos, New Mexico.
+The above watercolor grew out of drawings of scrub oaks I made at the foot of Venado Peak, a 14,000-foot mountain north of Taos, New Mexico.
 Some months later I made several watercolors based on those drawings.
-The paintings are non-representational and the motif, while elicited by scrub oak sketches, is based on the madrone tree, a broad leafed evergreen found in coastal areas of the Pacific Northwest and California.
-The paintings, at a considerable remove from the initial drawings, are unmediated by representation or narrative.
+The paintings are non-representational and the motif, while elicited by scrub oak sketches, is based on the madrone tree, a broad leafed evergreen found in coastal areas of the Pacific Northwest, California and northern Mexico.
+The painting, at a considerable remove from the initial drawings, is unmediated by representation or narrative.

-I work in a mixed use building located in the coastal zone, three hours north of San Francisco on the coast near Mendocino.
+I work in a mixed use building located in Fort Bragg, three hours north of San Francisco on the coast near Mendocino.

 I can see the Pacific from the upstairs landing.
-The Mendocino Land Trust recently (in 2011) bought Hare Creek Beach, a quarter of a mile to the north.
+In 2011 the Mendocino Land Trust bought Hare Creek Beach, a quarter of a mile to the north.
 It is a ten-minute walk from the studio.
 One can get down to the beach on south side of the creek via a narrow, somewhat steep pathway.
 The official trail is on the north side.
 You can sometimes cross the creek where it flows over the sand into the ocean without getting your feet wet.
 You then hike up to Highway 1, walk south across the bridge, and then follow Old Coast Highway back to the studio.

 I first came to the Mendocino Coast in the spring of 1964, on a forestry class field trip.
 I have been coming back ever since.
 I feel a strong connection to this remarkably beautiful place, and to friends who were part of the counter culture that took hold here in the early 1970’s.

 Shortly after my friend, Kathy Blake, graduated from Berkeley, she moved to Mendocino with her husband, Nat Bingham.
 Nat was a fisherman.
 They built a dome and raised a family.
 Over the years we kept up and visited.
-When my children were young I brought them up to what I called the reservation to get them acquainted with my friends and to share with my offspring some of my social and ideological roots.
+When my children were young I brought them up to what I called the reservation, to get them acquainted with my friends, and to share some of my social and ideological roots.

 This eight-foot wide painting is based on a six-inch wide newspaper clipping in an article about the Galapagos Islands.
-Working on the painting reminded me of the clouds above tropical islands, which I saw from the deck of the Norwegian freighter, MS. Bougainville, on which I worked during a break from university.
+Working on the painting brought to mind clouds above tropical islands, which I observed from the deck of the Norwegian freighter, MS. Bougainville, on which I worked during a break from university.

 This five-foot by four-foot painting is one of several I have come to think of as views from the Ridge Route, looking northward, just before descending on the I-5 into the southern end of California’s Central Valley.
 The designation suggested itself some time after I completed the paintings.